Helen Aguirre Ferré: Early criticism of candidate Donald Trump

 Aguirre Ferré had initially been a harsh critic of candidate Donald Trump.
 "There's a side of Donald Trump that is anti-feminine.
 I'm not going to tell you he's a misogynist … but I do think there's something that bothers him about strong and independent women," she said in April 2016.
 "In the case of abortion, Donald Trump held every viewpoint possible … including supporting partial-birth abortion, something even many who are pro-choice oppose," she said of Trump the same month.

 Trump "babbling more than usual," Aguirre Ferré tweeted during a Republican presidential debate on February 13, 2016.
 She criticized New Jersey Governor Chris Christie's and U.S. Senator Jeff Sessions' decision to endorse Trump, tweeting on February 29, 2016, "Wonder if Chris Christie and Senator Sessions now regret supporting Trump or do means justify the end?
 Telling either way."
 Following a violent protest at a Trump rally in Chicago, she blamed Trump for the violence, tweeting "Thank you!
 Ted Cruz and Marco Rubio agree that Trump bears responsibility for violence in Chicago today."
 On September 10, 2015, she tweeted that "women and country deserve better" than Trump.

 Trump administration

 On January 19, 2017, it was announced that she would be special assistant to President Trump and director of media affairs for the Trump administration.
-It was announced on August 9, 2018 that Aguirre Ferré "was taking up a new position as director for strategic communications and public affairs at the National Endowment for the Arts... in the next two weeks."
+It was announced on August 9, 2018, that Aguirre Ferré "was taking up a new position as director for strategic communications and public affairs at the National Endowment for the Arts... in the next two weeks."
 In December 2019, Florida Governor-elect Ron DeSantis announced Ferré's appointment as director of communications.

 Personal

 Aguirre Ferré was born in Miami, to Nicaraguan parents.
-She is the daughter-in-law of former Miami mayor Maurice Ferré.
+She is the daughter-in-law of the late former Miami mayor Maurice Ferré.